-How to write an effective public relations resume?
+How to write an effective public relations resume

 The public relations industry is all about one-page resumes.
 In the end, PR professionals should be able to provide all important information in a clear and concise way.

-1. Pitch yourself with a public relations resume summary
+- Crafting a public relations resume summary

 As a PR person, you’ve probably written dozens of press releases.
 Therefore, you know how important it's to catch the attention of the reader from the get-go.

 And the best possible way to catch the attention of a hiring manager is to start your resume with a great resume summary.

 It's a brief 3-4 sentence snapshot of your experiences, skills, and achievements.
 This section should contain a mix of your PR-specific skills, a notable accomplishment, and a hint of your personality.